- PLAN YOUR VISIT

 Their pelt shows a variety of colors from blond, brown, black or a combination of these.
 The large shoulder hump provides the muscle power to the forelimbs to dig winter dens, dig up roots, strike down a prey animal or compete with rival males.
 The front claws are up to four inches long.

-Your Adopt-an-Animal donation will be used to support these amazing animals and further the San Francisco Zoological Society’s mission to connect people to wildlife, inspire caring for nature, and advance conservation action.
+Your Adopt-an-Animal donation will be used to support these fierce beasts and further the San Francisco Zoological Society’s mission to connect people to wildlife, inspire caring for nature, and advance conservation action.
+An adoption of a grizzly bear makes a great gift for friends, coworkers, family or for yourself!

 You can find our grizzly sisters in Hearst Grizzly Gulch.